1/2 Fluid Ounce To Tablespoons

 Frequently Asked Questions (FAQ)

 • Q: Can I use a kitchen scale instead of measuring spoons?
-A: Yes, using a kitchen scale that measures in grams or milliliters offers a more precise method of measuring liquids, particularly for applications where accuracy is paramount.
+A: Yes, using a kitchen scale that measures in grams or milliliters offers a more precise method of measuring liquids, particularly for applications where accuracy is key.
 You would need to know the density of the liquid to make the conversion to weight.

 • Q: What about metric conversions?
 A: As mentioned earlier, 1 US fluid ounce is approximately 29.57 ml and 1 tablespoon is approximately 14.79 ml.
 You can use these conversions for accurate measurements in the metric system.